 Mary, Queen of Heaven

-Much is made of the title Queen of Heaven by those who attack Catholicism and Marian devotion.
-The allusion is always to the pagan pantheons and to the mother of the gods―often mother, in a very carnal sense, of pagan deities.
-The Canaanite worship of the "Queen of Heaven" condemned by the prophets is mentioned, as is the worship of Diana of the Ephesians, devotion to whom was exceedingly popular before the Gospel arrived among the pagans.
-It is said that Catholicism at the Council of Ephesus restored this pagan devotion under the cover of devotion to Mary.
-The history of that Council given in the article Mary, Mother of God, refutes that claim, and this artlcle notes the true sense in which Mary is Queen, of Heaven, of the Universe, indeed of all Angels and Men.
+Is Mary the Queen of Heaven, or does this title reflect a Catholic version of the pagan pantheons and their mother of the gods―often a mother, in a very carnal sense, of pagan deities?
+The Canaanite worship of the "Queen of Heaven" was condemned by the prophets, as was the worship of Diana of the Ephesians, devotion to whom was exceedingly popular before the Gospel arrived among the pagans.
+It is likewise sometimes asserted that Catholicism, at the Council of Ephesus, restored this pagan devotion under the cover of devotion to Mary.
+The history of that Council given in the article Mary, Mother of God, refutes that claim.
+This article notes the true sense in which Mary is Queen, of Heaven, of the Universe, indeed of all Angels and Men.

 What then does it mean for Mary to be Queen, whether of heaven or any sense?
-Scripturally, in the monarchy of Israel the Queen of the Davidic Kingdom was not the wife of the King but the Queen Mother.
+Scripturally, in the monarchy of Israel the Queen of the Davidic Kingdom was not the wife of the King, but the Queen Mother.
 The Kings, for reasons of state and human weakness, had many wives, none of whom fittingly could be called Queen.
 That honor was reserved for the mother of the King, whose authority far surpassed the many "queens" married to her son.
-We see this is the role Bathsheba played with respect to King Solomon and the occasions when the Queen Mother acted as regent on behalf of juvenile successors to the throne.
+We see this is the role Bathsheba played with respect to King Solomon, especially the occasions when the Queen Mothers acted as regent on behalf of juvenile successors to the throne.

 The role of the Queen Mother, therefore, is a prophetic “type” of the Kingdom role of Mary, just as the role of the Davidic King is a prophetic “type” of the Kingdom role of Jesus.
 Jesus inherited the Kingdom promised to David, who was told that one of his descendants would rule forever.
-The angel Gabriel revealed this fact to Mary at her Annunciation,
+Therefore, His Mother was both prepared for, and inherited for eternity, the Kingdom role of Queen Mother.
+The angel Gabriel essentially revealed this fact to Mary at her Annunciation,

 Behold, you will conceive in your womb and bear a son, and you shall name him Jesus.
 He will be great and will be called Son of the Most High, and the Lord God will give him the throne of David his father, and he will rule over the house of Jacob forever, and of his kingdom there will be no end."
 (Luke 1:31-33)